 Pro tip: If you have other resources that need translation, such as eBooks, case studies, white papers, checklists, and videos, these can be sent for translation separately.

-Select what languages you need the website translated into and choose the appropriate language codes.
+Choose what languages you need the website translated into, and let us know the appropriate language codes.
+Example:

 Pro tip: If you plan to continue to update the website copy during translation, it is better to save the imported translated pages separately as a sibling.